mrschue/myvim/README.md

 :PluginInstall
 ```

-Afterwards, everything should be setup.
+Afterwards, everything should be set up.